What is Moyamoya Disease?

 Is Moyamoya Disease Hereditary?

 In Japan, as many as 15% of primary moyamoya cases occur in people with a family history of the disease.
 In the past decade, researchers have identified two gene variations that appear to be associated with moyamoya.
-The disease seems to follow an autosomal dominant pattern, meaning an individual can develop the disease if they inherit one of the gene variations from only one parent.
+The condition seems to follow an autosomal dominant pattern, meaning an individual can develop the disease if they inherit one of the gene variations from only one parent.
 Sometimes, however, the disease doesn’t develop even when an individual possesses one of the gene variations.

 Many cases of moyamoya are not associated with a family history of the disease.
 In populations outside Asia, these sporadic cases are more common than familial cases.
 For example, only 4% of cases in North America occur in people with a family history of moyamoya.